Characteristic quasi-polynomials for deformations of Coxeter arrangements of types A, B, C, and D: Abstract

 \section{Abstract}

 Kamiya, Takemura, and Terao introduced a characteristic quasi-polynomial which enumerates the numbers of elements in the complement of hyperplane arrangements modulo positive integers.
-In this paper, we compute the characteristic quasi-polynomials for arrangements which contain the Coxeter arrangement of types A, B, C, and D described by the orthonormal basis.
+In this paper, we compute the characteristic quasi-polynomials for specific arrangements which contain the Coxeter arrangements of types A, B, C, and D described by the orthonormal basis.
+We also compute the characteristic quasi-polynomials for their deletion arrangements and we can show that they are factorized.
+From this result, the poset generated by hypertori of the corresponding toric arrangement is an inductive poset.

 {\bf Key Words:} hyperplane arrangement, characteristic quasi-polynomial, Coxeter arrangement

 {\bf 2020 Mathematics Subject Classification:} Primary 32S22, Secondary 52C35.